-For purposes of assessment of program goals and outcomes, papers and assignments will be collected from a selection of core courses (PHIL2003, Introduction to Philosophy, and PHIL2103, Introduction to Ethics, PHIL2203, Introduction to Logic, and PHIL3103, Ethics and the Professions).
-Instructors in the selected courses will grade papers and assignments according to usual procedures and will also evaluate them on the two dimensions of:
+For purposes of assessment of program goals and outcomes, papers will be collected from a selection of core courses.
+In addition, for the large lecture course PHIL2003C, students will take a pre- and post-test on the basis of which their performance will be evaluated.
+Instructors in the selected courses will grade papers according to usual procedures and will evaluate them on the two dimensions of:

-- 1) Critical thinking, communication and writing skills, including but not limited to: - a) The student writes with clarity and accuracy; - b) The student displays care in understanding a diversity of positions and values with accuracy and fairness and in presenting his or her own ideas clearly and in ways that are relevant to his or her main points; - c) The student shows the ability to analyze and evaluate arguments; - d) The student proceeds critically in examining his or her own presuppositions and assumptions. - 2) Knowledge and understanding of content, including but not limited to: - a) The student's written work displays understanding of central concepts and terminology; - b) The student's written work shows a grasp of basic ideas in the areas of philosophy under consideration and their application; - c) The student begins to explore historically important positions and figures where relevant, with attention to different outlooks and points of view where appropriate. - d) The student's thinking on the issues shows gains in coherence, breadth and depth.
+1) Critical thinking, communication and writing skills, including but not limited to:

+- The student writes with clarity and accuracy; - The student displays care in understanding a diversity of positions and values with accuracy and fairness and in presenting his or her own ideas clearly and in ways that are relevant to his or her main points;

+- The student shows the ability to analyze and evaluate arguments; - The student proceeds critically in examining his or her own presuppositions and assumptions.

+2) Knowledge and understanding of content, including but not limited to:

+- The student's written work displays understanding of central concepts and terminology; - The student's written work shows a grasp of basic ideas in the areas of philosophy under consideration and their application; - The student begins to explore historically important positions and figures where relevant, and is able to compare a diversity of points of view; - The student's thinking on the issues shows gains in coherence, breadth and depth.